9 Tips for First-Time Travel Nurses

 It’s all about flexibility, Mucurio says.
 This is the number one reason some RNs have a limited amount of job choices.

 “The more flexible you are the more likely you will be to not only find a contract but continue to stay gainfully employed with minimal time off,” he says.

-Understand Shift, Location, pay requirements all factor into the number of jobs that may be available to you.
-An ICU RN that only does days, within 10 miles of Dallas, TX, and needs $1900 weekly take home will have a much harder time locating contracts than an ICU RN that will work any shift, in any compact state, and needs $1600 take home.
+For example, an ICU RN that only does days, within 10 miles of Dallas, TX, and needs $1900 weekly take home will have a much harder time locating contracts than an ICU RN willing to work any shift, in any compact state, and needs $1600 take home.

-Kanter always rents near the hospital she is working at unless she can stay with a friend.
+Kanter always rents near the hospital when she takes a new assignment.

 “If something happened to my car, I could at least walk or Uber to the hospital and not call off,” she says.

-It’s good to have two accounts so you can keep track of expenses and also input everything on credit card for later tracking or taxes, Kanter explains.
+It’s good to have two accounts so you can keep track of expenses and also input everything on a credit card for later tracking or reimbursement, Kanter explains.

 Getting Ready For Your First Travel Nursing Assignment

 Getting started as a travel nurse is a big change but it’s one that comes with lots of rewards: new adventures, new friends, a new city.

 So don’t be afraid.
 With a little preparation, you can make your transition from staff nurse to your first travel nursing assignment smooth and easy.